-In this study we wanted to determine the effect of mass on the movement duration of reaching movements, and if we can use metabolic cost or utility to explain these movement durations.
-We found that adding mass (effort) to a movement increased the movement duration.
-Minimizing the metabolic cost of the movement was not able to predict these movement durations, but a utility framework is able to predict the movement duration of arm reaches.

 Methods

-This study is composed of two main experiments, two sub experiments (2b and 2c), and a theoretical model.
-The first experiment aimed to determine how mass affected the preferred reaching speed of subjects to compare to the metabolic minimum determined in experiment two.
-The two sub experiments altered some target parameters from experiment one.
-The second experiment is designed to determine the effect of mass and speed on the metabolic power of reaching and determine at what reaching speed the metabolic cost minimum occurs.
-The last part of this study aimed to determine if a previously proposed utility framework can accurately explain the preferred reaching durations of subjects.
+This study is composed of two main experiments (1 and 2), and a theoretical model.
+The first experiment is designed to determine the effect of mass and speed on the metabolic power of reaching and determine at what reaching speed the metabolic cost minimum occurs.
+The second experiment aimed to determine how mass affected the preferred reaching speed of subjects to compare to the metabolic minimum determined in experiment one.
+Two variations of experiment 2 were ran, with each altering some target parameters from experiment one.
+The last part of this study aimed to determine which utility can best explain the preferred reaching durations of subjects.
+All kinematic experiments were completed on a Shoulder-Elbow Robot from Interactive Motion Technologies.

 Experiment 1 - Effect of mass on metabolic power

 In the first experiment, 5 male and 3 female, all right handed, with an average age of 28.9 years (std = 5.7), average weight 68.4 kg (std = 11.4), and average height 174.1 cm (std = 10.2) completed the metabolic protocol.
-The general setup is shown in figure \ref{fig:methods}C. All subjects reported no neurological, cardiovascular, or biomechanical problems that could interfere with the study.
-Subjects would complete the study in two sessions, where each session consisted of two sets of the mass conditions at the prescribed speeds.
+Subjects completed reaching movements with varying speed and mass requirements while breathing into a Parvomedics metabolic system to collect metabolic data as a function of mass and speed (Fig. 1A).
+The seat subjects sat in was height adjusted to place the screen was place ~3 feet in front and 1 foot above of the subjects’ eyeline, with their arm in a horizontal planar position.
+All subjects reported no neurological, cardiovascular, or biomechanical problems that could interfere with the study.
+Subjects would complete the experiment in two sessions, where each session consisted of two sets of the mass conditions at the prescribed speeds.
 One subject completed the protocol over 3 sessions.
+All participants reported no neurological, cardiovascular, or biomechanical problems that could interfere with the study.
 Subjects gave written informed consent that was approved by the University of Colorado Institutional Review Board.

 Kinematic Data Collection